Dietary Protein and Exercise

 Ready-to-drink original Gatorade® ("Thirst Quencher") contains 5.8% carbs (14 g carbs per 8 fl.oz.).
 Using this product, an athlete would have to consume 34 fl. oz. per hour to meet the goal of 60 g of carbs per hour.
 This works out to roughly 8 fl. oz. every 15 minutes, or, 11 fl. oz. every 20 minutes.
 I talked to 2 elite athletes; one is a triathlete and the other is a cyclist.
 They both told me that they don't drink that much fluid during training or racing and felt that it would be tough to meet that goal.

 The second -- and, perhaps the more important -- reason to consume protein during exercise is that it may promote better muscle recovery.
 This appears to be the real benefit of consuming protein during exercise.
-Muscle damage is often assessed by measuring creatine kinase (CPK or CK) levels.
+Muscle damage is often assessed by measuring creatine kinase (CPK or CK) blood levels.
 Several studies in cyclists have shown that CK levels postexercise were lower if the athletes consumed a combination of protein+carbs during exercise, as opposed to only carbohydrates: In one study, CK levels were 83% lower (Saunders MJ, et al. 2004) and in another study, CK levels were 53% lower (Romano-Ely, BC, et al. 2006).

 So, to summarize, here are the potential benefits of consuming protein during exercise: